Norfolk Personal Injury lawyer

 Asbestos has also been linked to talcum powder users who developed mesothelioma after inhaling the powder on a consistent basis while applying the product to the body.
 In fact, one particular study tracked the asbestos-laced talc from the area where it was mined until the product was placed on the shelf and purchased.
 Researchers then examined the individuals who purchased the powder and found at least one patient who developed mesothelioma.

 If you’ve been harmed as the result of using a defective product, the Norfolk personal injury attorneys with Lowell Stanley Injury Lawyers would like to let you know that help is available.
 We have our legal staff standing by to answer any questions you may have regarding your illness and how you can get compensation.
-Call us today at (757) 459-CASH and let us help you get on the road to recovery.
+Contact us today at (757) 459-CASH and let us help you get on the road to recovery.

 March 2nd, 2015